Our research is editorially independent but we may earn a commission for purchases made through our links.

 The Okefenokee Swamp is a peat wetland that straddles the Georgia and Florida border.
 It’s the largest intact freshwater and black water wilderness swamp on the continent, and filled with vegetation and animals like alligators and cranes.
 One of the best ways to explore it is to paddle the water trails through indigenous creeks called “The Land of Trembling Earth.”
 There are also guided canoe tours where you can travel along the historic Suwannee Canal through a tangled forest of bay, cypress, pine and shrubs, and then out into the open expanse of Chesser Prairie while guides share their expert knowledge of the swamp’s cultural and natural history, along with interesting swamp stories, identifying plants and wildlife along the way.

 Nestled in the foothills of the North Georgia mountains, Gibbs Gardens is a premier destination for horticulture enthusiasts in the south.
 Located just outside Atlanta in Cherokee County, it’s considered to be one of the largest residential gardens in the world.
 The 220-acre garden contains some 19 ponds, 24 lakes and 32 bridges.
 Enjoy a tranquil walk along the streams and waterfalls, and around the water gardens, taking in the fragrance of plants, flowers, and millions of bulbs that provide a wide array of color, shape and texture.
 The grounds include magnificent Japanese Gardens too.
 The gardens also feature a gift shop with garden-related items, including bulbs.

 The state’s southernmost, and largest barrier island offers the chance to feel as if you have your own private beach, with peaceful stretches of sand that are ideal for strolling, bird watching and fishing.
 This car-free island is a relaxing haven where you’ll even discover roaming wild horses and ancient turtles.
 The Cumberland Island National Seashore includes a designated Wilderness area, undeveloped beaches, historic sites, cultural ruins, critical habitat and nesting areas, as well as a wealth of plant and animal communities.
-You can rent a bike to explore all that it has to offer as well as spend the night by camping at one of five campgrounds.
+You can rent a bike to explore all that it has to offer camp overnight at one of five campgrounds.